1. pl

 • prototyping,

-• quick program adjustments on the machine,
+• quick program corrections on the machine,

 • unit production.